fssilva/MockGenerator/README.md

 ## Limitations

-1. Mock generation for classes only mock methods (Experimental)
+1. Code generation for classes only apply for methods (Experimental)

 2. Generic types are not supported
 ```swift